rmccampbell/pythonpy/README.rst

 ::

   sudo pip install pythonpy
-  bash                              # restart your shell for tab completion to take effect
+  # restart your shell for tab completion to take effect

 ::